eclipse-tractusx/managed-simple-data-exchanger-backend/InstallationGuide.md

 3. Registers in DigitalTwins.
 4. Stores the line in the database.

-The file .cvs is loaded in memory, the content is saved and then, the file is removed from memory.
+The file .csv is loaded in memory, the content is saved and then, the file is removed from memory.

 If the file is not .csv, it is read, processed and is considered as FAILED